Every Rose Has Its Thorn: Legacy

-The song has been seen as a glam metal classic, being ranked on multiple "best of" lists.
+"Every Rose Has Its Thorn" has been seen as a glam metal classic, being ranked on multiple "best of" lists.
+In a poll of "The 10 Greatest Hair Metal Songs" held by Rolling Stone, the song was ranked at number 6 and praised for showing the "hair metal lifestyle wasn't a non-stop carnival of good times."
 In 2017, Billboard and OC Weekly ranked the song number five and number two, respectively, on their lists of the 10 greatest Poison songs.